Youth Court FAQ

 Who is eligible to participate in Youth Court?

 Any student at Mauldin High is eligible to participate in Youth Court.
 However, students with discipline records may be denied participation.
 Students in Youth Court are expected to model appropriate behavior.
 Teacher recommendations may also play a part in acceptance.
 Only twenty-five spots are available for Youth Court, thus, the application process is critical and rigorous.
 Members who fail to model appropriate behavior may be removed from Youth Court.

 Youth Court requires no fees.
 We only ask for students to be dedicated and participate according to Youth Court rules and guidelines.
 Participants will be expected to appear in court wearing professional attire (ties, dress shirts, and khakis for males, and appropriate length dresses/skirts or suits for females).

 When and where will Youth Court meet?

 Youth Court will meet according to the necessity for trials.
 Court hearings will occur on the final two Tuesdays of each month (as needed).
 Regular meeting dates for trial preparation will occur on Thursday afternoons as needed (Mr. Dodgens' room is free after 6th period if students are available to come early).
 After school prep sessions will conclude before 5pm.
 Students will be expected to monitor the MHS website and morning announcements for information pertaining to Youth Court.
 Attendance at meetings and trials is mandatory.

 Preparation meetings will occur in room B-150 at MHS.
 Trials will be held at the Mauldin Court House in downtown Mauldin.

 Who oversees Youth Court?

-Mr. Dodgens and Officer Floyd, will be organizing Youth Court.
+Mr. Dodgens and Officer Rocklein, will be organizing Youth Court.